Service Integration and Management, or ‘SIAM™’, can enable significant business benefits.

-Kinetic IT’s ‘The Customer Organisation: Instrumental to SIAM™ Success’ white paper, a follow up to our ‘MAIDE for SIAM™’ white paper is designed to provide organisations with practical advice and insight into the role of the Customer Organisation in a SIAM environment.
-It builds on our extensive industry knowledge of SIAM theory, as well as our proven experience in the design, delivery, and operation of SIAM models in customer organisations of varied size, scale, and complexity.
+Kinetic IT’s ‘The Customer Organisation: Instrumental to SIAM™ Success’ white paper, a follow-up to our ‘MAIDE for SIAM™’ white paper is designed to provide organisations with practical advice and insight into the role of the Customer Organisation in a SIAM environment.
+It builds on our extensive industry knowledge of SIAM theory, as well as our proven experience in the design, delivery, and operation of SIAM models in customer organisations of varied sizes, scales, and complexity.

 The Customer Organisation is ultimately accountable for the outcomes of its multi-sourced environment.
 This includes establishing effective governance and commercial practices that reinforce the Customer Organisation as a key decision-maker and point of escalation when required.

 The challenge, however, is to find a balance between becoming too involved in daily operations and running a risk of hampering the Service Integrator’s role, or conversely, being too far removed from the operational environment and therefore unable to provide timely and effective controls.
 This is the ‘challenge of control’ – not too much, not too little … just right!

 RELATED CONTENT: Global SIAM Survey: 9 surprising insights from the SIAM community

 The ever-changing SIAM environment is built for flexibility and agility.
 It’s important that any change is captured and reflected in the SIAM model, including its artefacts such as process models, contracts, agreements, and reporting structures.

 Therefore, the Customer Organisation plays a critical role in ensuring there is a clear and understood connection between the SIAM model and the future direction of the wider business.

 RELATED CONTENT: 2022 Global SIAM Survey: Kinetic IT proud to return as sponsor

 Business Relationship Management